- 1 Best Christmas Gift Ideas

 - 7 Gadgets

-Best Christmas Gift Ideas for 2016
+Best Christmas Gift Ideas

 Gift giving is an art form.
 A skill that must be carefully honed, requiring great creative and empathic powers.
 To be clear from the outset, the following ideas are merely sensible suggestions, designed to please many, but not all.
 They are also interchangeable, for you may well know a man who loves knitting, a woman who loves skateboards or a child who loves gin (scrap that last one).